 reserves the right to withhold your result.

-Candidates should refer to the syllabus and CII update website
+Candidates should refer to the syllabus and current published

 In all instances the CII employs best endeavours to ensure that

-Assignments are based on the published syllabuses which are
+The dissertation is based on the published syllabus which is

-The rules contained within the Coursework assessment guidelines
+The rules contained within the Dissertation guidelines and